apibara/python-indexer-template/README.md

     python3 -m pip install poetry
     poetry install

-Start Apibara and MongoDB using the provided `docker-compose` file:
+Start MongoDB using the provided `docker-compose` file:

     docker-compose up

+Notice that you can use any managed MongoDB like MongoDB Atlas.

 Then start the indexer by running the `indexer start` command.
 The `indexer` command runs the cli application defined in `src/indexer/main.py`.
 This is a standard Click application.